Tuc Watkins

-Charles Curtis "Tuc" Watkins III (born September 2, 1966) is an American actor, known for his roles as David Vickers on One Life to Live, Mr. Burns in The Mummy, Bob Hunter on Desperate Housewives, Congressman Roger Harris on Black Monday, Hank in The Boys in the Band, Troy on The Other Two, and Colin McKenna on Uncoupled.
+Charles Curtis "Tuc" Watkins III (born September 2, 1966) is an American actor, known for his roles as David Vickers on One Life to Live, Bernard Burns in The Mummy, Bob Hunter on Desperate Housewives, Congressman Roger Harris on Black Monday, Hank in The Boys in the Band, Troy on The Other Two, and Colin McKenna on Uncoupled.

 Early life and education

 Charles Curtis Watkins III was born in Kansas City, Kansas.
 He graduated from Parkway West High School in 1985.
 He then attended Indiana University Bloomington where he majored in communications with a triple minor in theatre, psychology, and French.
 He has a younger sister, Courtney, born in 1968.